Skip to content

 This is the prerequisite for make e2e-chaos.
 See Chaos E2E Tests for the full workflow.

-kube-prometheus-stack (kind-only opt-in, CC-0100)
+kube-prometheus-stack (kind-only opt-in)

 File: deploy/kind/prometheus/kustomization.yaml

-kube-prometheus-stack ships as a separate opt-in kind overlay (CC-0100).
+kube-prometheus-stack ships as a separate opt-in kind overlay.
 The default make deploy-infra flow does not install it — the monitoring namespace stays absent, and Prometheus / Grafana / the prometheus-operator pods do not consume any of the kind node's CPU or memory budget unless a contributor explicitly opts in.
 The production deploy/flux-system/ overlay also does not install the stack: production clusters are expected to run their own Prometheus and widen its serviceMonitorSelector to pick up the keystone-operator chart's ServiceMonitor (see Enable Keystone Operator Metrics for that wiring path).

 The overlay is self-contained: the Namespace and HelmRelease live in deploy/kind/prometheus/namespace.yaml and deploy/kind/prometheus/release.yaml, and the upstream prometheus-community HelmRepository in deploy/flux-system/sources/prometheus-community.yaml is reused (it is already present for the prometheus-operator-crds HelmRelease in the production base, so no new source manifest is added to the production tree).
 The overlay bundles the resources with: